General Information on MTLEPage address: http://ed.mnsu.edu/advising/geninfo.html

 Note: Elementary Majors take a content test for elementary education.

-It is recommended that you take the pedagogy exam during student teaching.
-The Content/Subject exam should be taken prior to student teaching.
+The Content and pedagogy exam should be taken prior to student teaching.